AEI Outfitter - Frequently Asked Questions

 Is there an option for non-hunters?

 Yes, AEI loves hosting family and friends of hunters.
 We count it a great privilege to help build stronger relationships with your significant other, family and friends and provide a quality experience and get-away for those not wanting to hunt themselves.
-For non-hunting guests, we have food and lodging packages available at a cost of $1,000 per person.
+For non-hunting guests, we have food and lodging packages available at a cost of $1,500 per person.
 Guests who wish to tag along in the field with their friend is generally only permitted in 1x1 hunt situations.
+Too many people in the field together can potentially be a major hinderance to success; too much scent, too much noise and too much movement can often restrict opportunity in the field.
 Please inquire in advance if that is a request.

 When do we arrive and depart for the hunt?

-We accommodate our hunters the day before the hunt starts.
-We provide meals starting at lunch the day before the hunt.
+We accommodate our hunters the day before the hunt starts and generally ask that they arrive in the afternoon.
+We provide meals starting at dinner the day before the hunt.
 We do recommend that you arrive at least an extra day early before your arrival to AEI.
 Recommended stays in Buena Vista or Gunnison for a night will help your body acclimate.
 Departure is the morning after your hunt ends.
 We provide you with breakfast for departure morning.

 What is the closest airport?

 Gunnison-Crested Butte Regional Airport is about an hour away (44 miles).
-If you chose to fly into the GC Airport, with prior arrangements, we may be able to pick you up and take you back to the airport.
-Other clients over the years have chosen to fly into Denver or Colorado Springs and rent a vehicle to drive out to AEI’s base camp; sometimes this is a cheaper option but more time consuming.
+If you chose to fly into the GC Airport, with prior arrangements, and an additional fee, we may be able to pick you up and take you back to the airport.
+Other clients over the years have chosen to fly into Denver or Colorado Springs and rent a vehicle to drive out to AEI’s base camp; sometimes this is a cheaper option, but more time consuming.

 What is the mode of transportation when hunting?